 Added value: Strong European focus with one in 10 students spending a year abroad as part of their course.
 A £215m development of the campus and accommodation is taking place.
 A state of the art library opened towards the end of 2010 before refurbishment of the Woodcock Sports Centre was carried out in late 2011.

 Any accommodation?
-Yes- 2010 saw the opening of 1,300 new rooms.
-On-campus accommodation starts at £121 per week up to £134.
+On-campus accommodation starts at £119 per week up to £126.
 The university guarantees a place in halls for all first years subject to conditions.
 The university have grants designed specially to help with cost of accomodation.

 Cheap to live there?
 Oh yes- student rents in the private sector average a mere £68 per week but prices may rise for the coming academic year.

 Transport links: Plenty of buses on the campus doorstep.
 Birmingham New Street station is a 15-minute stroll from campus and Digbeth (for coaches) is a five-minute cab journey.
 Three miles from the M6 and nine miles from Birmingham International Airport.

 Fees: Aston has set a tuition fee of £9,000 per year for all UK and EU undergrads.
 There is a reduced fee of £1000 for the placement year with placement scholarships available.
 Fees vary for overseas students but are higher.
 Students on placements often earn around £15,000 in salary, to help offset costs.

 The fun stuff